open-science-community-uppsala/open_science_community_uppsala/docs/faq.md

 See [Follow us](follow.md) on how to follow us.

-### Why is Open Science Community Uppsala at the Stadsbibliotek?
-Why not at the university?
+### Why is Open Science Community Uppsala at the Carolina Rediviva?

 Because the meetings are intended to be open to everyone that wants to discuss the scientific method in general and Open Science in particular.

+Additionally, OSCU has good connection to the Carolina Rediviva staff, many of them former speakers at our events :-)

 ### What will not be accepted in discussions?